Hundreds of proposals in Project 2025 match Trump's policies

 Among the ideas that match Trump's actions and agenda:

 - Project 2025 calls for scouring federal agencies' rules and programs for any mention of gender identity, protection of transgender rights or gender-affirming care — and excising them.
-Trump repeatedly has promised the same during the campaign, adding that his next administration will reiterate there are only two valid genders, classify gender-affirming care for children as abuse, and keep transgender students off sports teams.
+Trump repeatedly has promised the same during the campaign, adding that his next administration will reiterate some conservatives' idea that there are only two valid genders, classify gender-affirming care for children as abuse, and keep transgender students off sports teams.

 - Project 2025 calls for downsizing the Department of Education and moving most of its function back to the states.
 Trump repeatedly has said the same during speeches and in campaign documents, going so far as to repeatedly say he will abolish the department.